SoarinFerret/go-todotxt/README.md

         log.Fatal(err)
     }

     // AND filter.
-Get tasks that have priority A and are not completed. nearTopTasks := tasks.Filter(todo.FilterHasPriority).Filter(todo.FilterNotCompleted)
+Get tasks that have any priority AND are not completed. nearTopTasks := tasks.Filter(todo.FilterHasPriority).Filter(todo.FilterNotCompleted)
+    // OR filter.
+Filter the above tasks with p

     fmt.Println(nearTopTasks.String())